MonkeyMan123476/startup/README.md

 about committing and pushing to GitHub when I am creating new files in VS Code.
 That gave me a bit of trouble, but I was able to figure it out and be able to write multiple files and have them show up in the repository after pushing them.
+## Simon CSS Notes
+Even though I don't totally understand some of the code that was necessary, particularly for the design of the Simon play interface, I got a lot of experience using Bootstrap and actually seeing what different Bootstrap classes do to the elements on the webpage.
+I also had some fun looking up other Bootstrap button classes and switching the ones in the examples to other ones that I think fit better.